eatradish/Seje/README.md

 ### About logo fonts

-The logo font uses `Vollkorn` 400 italics.
+The logo font uses `Noto Serif` 400 italics.
 You can change the font-family under blog-title.logo in `source/css/_partial/post.styl` to other values.
 I personally recommend using it with Google Fonts and pasting Google Fonts.
 Html code can be pasted in `layout/_partial/ head.ejs`

 ### Bug
 - Please use `git pull` regularly.
 Bug fixes are guaranteed.